familyfriendlymikey/fuzzyhome/readme.md

 You can also click on a link to navigate to it.
 You can also press the up or down arrow keys to move your selection up and down.

+### Move Selection
+You can move your selection up and down with the arrow keys.

 ### Search
 If there are no matching links, a search will be performed with your query.

+### Quick Search
+If you paste while the input is empty, fuzzyhome will immediately make a search with your pasted query.

+### Delete
+You can delete notes by clicking the purple `x` on the currently selected link.
+You can also use the hotkey `shift+backspace` to delete the currently selected link.

+### Customize Search Engine
 The default search engine is Google Search, however you can customize it by clicking the three dots to go to settings, clicking `config`, and pasting in your search engine url, such as `https://search.brave.com/search?q=`.
 Your search query simply gets encoded and pasted to the end of your configured search engine url.

-### Quick Search
-If you paste while the input is empty, fuzzyhome will immediately make a search with your pasted query.
+### Importing / Exporting Links
+If you want to export your links to use them on another computer, go to the settings menu and click `EXPORT`.
+This downloads a `.json` file, which you can then send to your other computer and import by clicking the `IMPORT` button and selecting your file.

-### Hotkeys
+## Hotkeys
 Hotkey | Action
 -|-
 Return | Navigate to the currently selected link, or perform a search if there are no matching links.
 Up Arrow | Move selection up.
 Down Arrow | Move selection down.
 Paste | If input is empty, immediately search with pasted query.

-### Tips
+Shift + Return | Create new link.
+Shift + Backspace | Delete currently selected link.

+## FAQ

+### The Link I Want Is Showing Up Last
+TLDR either rename the desired link to something shorter or the undesired link to something longer.

 Fuzzyhome doesn't use an algorithm that attempts to be intelligent about which links it ranks first because having a more predictable behavior lets you work faster since you know it will do the same thing every single time.